Fort Ontario

 The living have experienced disembodied voices from intelligent spirits, and heard footsteps.

-The spirits enjoy their own kind of music that the living can also hear.
+The spirits enjoy their own kind of music, that the living can also hear.

-The crying of a woman in distress has been heard on the second floor of the Officers Quarters 1 building.
+The crying of a woman in distress has been heard on the second floor of the Officers Quarters 1 building

-The Spirit of a Sargent
+The Spirit of a Sergeant

 He still takes pride in his service here.